The Science of Tajweed & The Definition Of Tajweed

 Steep (Al-Hadr) (or falling): is the fastness in recitation without merging of

-it refers to tajweed of letters, and awareness of stops.
+it refers to the tajweed of letters and awareness of stops.
 Basically,

 intonation(at-tarteel) is essential for the reader of the Quran, regardless of